Donovan Mitchell scores 39 points as Cavaliers push past Magic 106-94 in Game 7 to get Boston next

 Orlando's Franz Wagner and Jalen Suggs went a combined 3 of 28 from the field.

+The moment turned out to be too much for the Magic, who pushed the Cavs to the limit.

+“After the first game, people were like, I don’t know if they’re ready,” Banchero said.
+"To come back the way we did, it shows where we’re headed and shows what we’re able to do.”

-Down by 10 at halftime, Cleveland raised its defensive intensity in the third quarter and outscoring Orlando 33-15.
-The Magic went just 4 of 24 from the field in the period and seemed hesitant while waiting Banchero to do more.
+Down by 10 at halftime, Cleveland raised its defensive intensity in the third quarter and outscored Orlando 33-15.
+The Magic went just 4 of 24 from the field in the period and seemed hesitant while waiting for Banchero to do more.

-The Cavs were up 85-77 in the fourth when Garland, who showed frustration earlier in the half before getting a pep talk on the bench from Mitchell, drained a 3-pointer from the corner to put Cleveland up 11.
+The Cavs were up 85-77 in the fourth when Garland, who was in foul trouble in the first half and was clearly frustrated before Mitchell wrapped his arm around him on the bench, drained a 3-pointer from the corner to put Cleveland up 11.

-After his shot dropped and Orlando called a timeout, a relieved Garland hugged Mitchell, who was acquired in a trade two years ago from Utah to hopefully get Cleveland closer to another championship.
+After the shot dropped and Orlando called a timeout, a relieved Garland was bear-hugged by Mitchell, who was acquired in a trade two years ago from Utah to hopefully get Cleveland closer to another championship.

 The Cavs took another step with him.